 '''

-This option is used for GSSUP security and sets up the GSS Provider

-Comment out this line if you are not using GSS UP authentication

-org.omg.PortableInterceptor.ORBInitializerClass.GSSUPProvider=org.jacorb.security.sas.GSSUPProviderInitializer

 Whether to support stateful contexts

 jacorb.security.sas.stateful=true

 Whether SSL is required.

-jacorb.security.sas.tss.requires_sas=false
+#jacorb.security.sas.tss.requires_sas=false

 '''

-19.2 GSSUP Example
+21.2 GSSUP Example

 The GSSUP (GSS Username/Password) example demonstrates the simplest usage of the SAS service.
 In this example, username and password pairs are send via the SAS service.
 The client registers its username and password with the GSSUP Context which is later used CSS interceptor to generate the user's authentication information.
 The TSS retrieves the username and password without validating them.
 It is assumed by the TSS that the username and password are correct and/or will be further validated by a later interceptor or application code.